quakerpunk/gatsby-blog/content/blog/projects/index.md

 ## The Security of My New House

-Events in 2020 and 2021 have shown me that it’s necessary to invest in security measures for my family and new home.
-Now I’m not trying to turn our happy home into a prepper’s bunker, but I am talking security cameras outside and a comfortable environment inside, along with some other creature comforts:
+Events in 2020 and 2021 are proof that it’s necessary to invest in security measures for my family and new home.
+Now I’m not trying to turn our happy home into a prepper’s bunker, but I am talking about installing security cameras outside and a comfortable environment inside, along with some other creature comforts:

 - The missus has talked about a whole house backup generator.
 Do we invest in that?
 - Our neighbor has a solar cell array.
 Do we keep up with the Jones and invest in that?
 - Do I slap a UV light on the air intake of our A/C units?
 It kills germs.
-Probably some really nasty ones.
+Some really nasty ones.

 ## Netlify to Discord